GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 }
 ```

 The `GameManager` class serves as a foundational element in the Akashic game's architecture.
-Through its design, it centralizes management of key components such as `Message Events`, `StateMachines`, `MonoSystems`, and `EntitySystems`.
+Through its design, it centralizes management of key components such as `Message Events`, `StateMachines`, and `MonoSystems`.
 With a systematic initialization process, it ensures that essential dependencies are loaded in every scene.
 By offering methods for listener management, state machine, and system handling, as well as abstracted methods for initialization and setting up systems, it promotes a modular and organized approach.
 In essence, this class provides a simplified API for managing and orchestrating core functionalities within the game.

 ## Message Events

-In the Akashic game's architecture, `Message Events` play a pivotal role in facilitating communication between different decoupled features, `StatMachines`, `MonoSystems`, and `EntitySystems`.
+In the Akashic game's architecture, `Message Events` play a pivotal role in facilitating communication between different decoupled features, `StatMachines`, and `MonoSystems`.
 This section delves into the structural underpinnings of these `Message Events`, covering everything from the foundational `IMessage` interface, the implementation of a `MessageListener`, and to the management of `Message Events` by the `MessageManager`.
 Each of these elements collectively ensures decoupled and efficient messaging across the game.

 ### IMessage